MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 8) Adoption of good practices in software engineering - Do they have great software engineering practices
 9) Ability to collaborate with others - Can they build up on others ideas

-Right now we look for candidates that show an apptitude for already...
+Right now we look for candidates that show an aptitude for already...

 1) Adding to our culture
 2) Good good at problem solving